Denkkou/TileEditor/README.md

 - Elevation
 - Collision flag
 - Type (Cosmetic; Empty / Soil / Grass / Stone / Path)
+- Warping flag (Allow tile to have corner vertices moved to stitch terrain)
+- Coordinate X Y Z arrays for each of the four corners

 ## Planned Features
 - Visually display elevation and collision properties on each tile